 At the end of the day, braising is just cooking a tough cut of meat gently.
 Searing before hand, then adding liquid and a variety of vegetables in liquid in water or stock.
 Given the patience of time you'll have a succulent protein, a rich sauce and a display of colourful veggies.
 It's pretty much hands off.
 A homemade braising recipe takes your basic pantry ingredients and transforms them into a week long feast for the crew at home.
 It'll be ready after the hours of home schooling and while you're working from home.
 It's saucy, and perfect for soaking noodles or even Yorkshire puddings, rice, or potatoes.
-And it's an obvious choice for a Rosh Hashanah dinner.
+And it's an obvious choice for a Jewish holiday feast.

 Any braise is a combination of your favourite ingredients.
 There's no actual right or wrong.
 Here's how we approach our non-recipe dish.